-It involves seeking out, and understanding what is important to the patient, fostering trust, establishing mutual respect and working together to share decisions and plan care.
+The person-centred approach treats each person respectfully as an individual human being, and not just as a condition to be treated.
+It involves seeking out and understanding what is important to the patient, their families, carers and support people, fostering trust and establishing mutual respect.
+It also means working together to share decisions and plan care.

-There is good evidence that person-centred approaches to care can lead to improvements in safety, quality and cost effectiveness, as well as improvements in patient and staff satisfaction.
-More information about the evidence for person-centred approaches to care can be found in Patient-centred care: Improving quality and safety through partnerships with patients and consumers.
+There is good evidence that person-centred care can lead to improvements in safety, quality and cost-effectiveness of health care, as well as improvements in patient and staff satisfaction.